 So what's it all about?

-In a nutshell - we are trying to reduce road traffic casualties by encouraging as many people as possible to stop using their mobile phone whilst driving.
+In a nutshell - we are trying to reduce road traffic casualties by encouraging as many people as possible to stop being distracted by their mobile phone whilst driving.

 The answer to that is simple.
-We don’t want your money, we are not asking for you to undertake a strenuous task … all we want you to do is to paint your thumb to show your support and help us to spread the My Red Thumb message - Don't use your mobile phone when driving.
+We don’t want your money, we are not asking for you to undertake a strenuous task … all we want you to do is to paint your thumb to show your support and help us to spread the My Red Thumb message - Don't get distracted by your mobile phone when driving.

 Wouldn’t it be amazing as you walk down the High Street if you saw lots of like-minded people with red thumbs?

 Is this you?

 You might be thinking, "Really?
 Why would anyone ever try and use their phone whilst driving it’s such a dangerous thing to do!"…. if this is you, great, help to encourage others to think like you by pledging your support and painting your thumb red.
 When people ask you about your single digit paint job tell them all about the campaign and encourage them to do the same.